rmachielse/ember-cli-mobile-chrome-apps/README.md

 ember g chrome
 ```

-This commands generates a folder `external` in the root of your project.
+This commands generates a folder `apps` in the root of your project.
 Both the chrome and cordova apps will appear in it.
-In `external/chrome` you'll find `background.js` and a default `manifest.json` that you can change according to your needs.
+In `apps/chrome` you'll find `background.js` and a default `manifest.json` that you can change according to your needs.
 For more information about the manifest [see this link](https://developer.chrome.com/apps/first_app).

-You can add files and folders from your `dist` to the chrome app by copying or symlinking them in the `external/chrome` directory.
+You can add files and folders from your `dist` to the chrome app by copying or symlinking them in the `apps/chrome` directory.
 `window.html` and the `assets` folder have already been added as a default.
 This way you can manage which parts of your Ember CLI app will be added to your chrome app.

 - `ember chrome:build`
-  This command builds the chrome app from the `external/chrome` folder.
+  This command builds the chrome app from the `apps/chrome` folder.
-  It will generate a `ProjectName.zip` and a signed `ProjectName.crx` file in `external/chrome`.
+  It will generate a `project_name.zip` and a signed `project_name.crx` file in `apps/chrome/dist`.
-  You can specify the key using the `--key` argument.
-If no key exists it will be automatically generated.
+  You can specify the key in the `config/mobile-chrome-apps.js` file.
   The command will also build your ember cli project (you can skip this using `--skip-build` or change the build environment using `--environment`).

 During development you don't have to build your project all the time, you can just go to `chrome://extensions` with chrome and click 'Load unpacked extension'.
-Then choose the `external/chrome` folder and you'll see the app appear in chrome.
+Then choose the `apps/chrome` folder and you'll see the app appear in chrome.

 ### Cordova